Chevron

 Having an agreed contract that outlines payment expectations is essential.

 Payment terms should be written and both parties need to sign in a formal agreement.
+These will outline any repercussions if the debtor wont pay.

 If you do not agree on a payment date, the law says the payment is late 30 days after either: